Broadband for renters and tenants

 Long or short broadband contract

-Choosing an 18-month contract is always going to be the cheapest option.
-However, it does mean you will be tied to that provider for the duration of the contract term, which can make things tricky if any of the housemates decide to move out.
+Choosing a longer contract is usually going to be the cheapest option.
+However, it does mean you will be tied to that provider for the duration of the contract term (tend to be two years these days), which can make things tricky if any of the housemates decide to move out.
 Whoever has their name on the bill will still be responsible for paying it and will have to rely on the others in the house to pay their fair share each month.

-The alternative is to sign up to a rolling monthly contractwith a provider such as NOW Broadband.
-This works out more expensive than an 18-month broadband contract but does at least give you the option to cancel at any point if your situation changes.
+The alternative is to sign up to a rolling monthly contract with a provider such as NOW Broadband.

 What speed broadband you need

-If you are sharing with a lot of other people, all of whom have at least two devices that require a broadband connection, you would be well-advised to look for a fast fibre service that will cope with the demands being placed on it.
-Although a slower, standard broadband service will be cheaper, when everyone is online at once it’s likely it won’t cope.
-Shop around for the best current fibre deals and make sure you get a package that will be sufficient for everyone.
+If you are sharing with a lot of other people, all of whom have at least two devices that require a broadband connection, you would be well-advised to look for a decent fibre service that will cope with the demands being placed on it – preferably Full Fibre if you can get it.
+Especially since Full Fibre broadband is now no more expensive than Standard Fibre.

 If you decide you want access to a digital TV service as well, then the best bet could be to sign up to streaming services, such as Netflix, Amazon Prime or NOW TV.
 The monthly cost is minimal and will cause the least hassle if a house member decides to leave.